 5. Understanding of What Phishing Entails

 Security professionals agree that the best defense against phishing attacks in a business or organization involves educating team members and employees about what to expect.
-Worldwide, according to Proofpoint, employees can accurately describe phishing 63% of the time.
+According to Proofpoint, employees around the world can accurately describe phishing 63% of the time.

 However, employees in the United States tend to have less of an understanding of phishing than counterparts elsewhere in the world.
 Based on location, employees who successfully described phishing in a survey question included: